 Induction Year: 2017

-John and Joyce spent many years competing in local and sectional tournaments and volunteering for community and sectional committees and organizations.
-After moving to Corpus Christi, John became actively involved in the Corpus Christi Tennis Association and the USTA Texas Tennis Association, serving as President of both organizations and is still active in both.
+Zimmerman and Joyce spent many years competing in local and sectional tournaments and volunteering for community and sectional committees and organizations.
+After moving to Corpus Christi, John became actively involved in the Corpus Christi Tennis Association and the USTA Texas Tennis Association, serving as president of both organizations.
 Zimmerman received the W.T.
-Caswell Award after being President, which is the highest award for the TTA.
-He later became actively involved in the United States Tennis Association and served for many years as Chairman of its Budget and Finance Committee and Circuits Committee, and Vice Chairman of the Awards Committee.
-The Zimmerman Family has also been recognized as the USTA Texas Section Family of the Year and John and Joyce have been ranked #1 in Husband and Wife Doubles in Texas and were inducted into the Cuero Gobbler Hall of Fame in 2008.
+Caswell Award after being president, which is the highest award for USTA Texas.
+He later became actively involved in the United States Tennis Association and served for many years as chairman of its Budget and Finance Committee and Circuits Committee, and vice chairman of the Awards Committee.
+The Zimmerman family was recognized as the USTA Texas Section Family of the Year.
+Zimmerman and Joyce were ranked #1 in Husband and Wife Doubles in Texas and were inducted into the Cuero Gobbler Hall of Fame in 2008.